Marrakesh: Ben Youssef Madrasa

-Sports
+Sport

 Football clubs based in Marrakesh include Najm de Marrakech, KAC Marrakech, Mouloudia de Marrakech and Chez Ali Club de Marrakech.
 The city contains the Circuit International Automobile Moulay El Hassan a race track which hosts the World Touring Car Championship and from 2017 FIA Formula E. The Marrakech Marathon is also held here.
 Roughly 5000 runners turn out for the event annually.
 Also, here takes place Grand Prix Hassan II tennis tournament (on clay) part of ATP World Tour series.

 Golf is a popular sport in Marrakech.
 The city has three golf courses just outside the city limits and played almost through the year.
 The three main courses are the Golf de Amelikis on the road to Ourazazate, the Palmeraie Golf Palace near the Palmeraie, and the Royal Golf Club, the oldest of the three courses.

-Jnan Amar Polo Club is located in Tameslouht, near Marrakech.